NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### OASIS API Can Manage All Of Your Tokens/Exchanges/Wallets All In One Place

 The OASIS API will allow you to easily manage all of your tokens/exchanges/wallets in one place with a simple to use API.
 You will also be able to manage them through the OASIS API UI (web, desktop & Unity).
+The OASIS API will allow you to easily manage all of your tokens/exchanges/wallets in one place with a simple to use API.
+You will also be able to manage them through the OASIS API UI (web, desktop & Unity).